mbta/lexicon/README.md

 Careful: `ˈ` "Primary stress" character looks very similar to a single quote, `'`.

-### Aliases
+#### Aliases

-These allow you to replace one word or phrase with another.
-Useful for telling text-to-speech how/when to expand acronyms.
+Replace one word or phrase with another.
+Useful for expanding acronyms.

 ```xml
 <lexeme>